 One of the benefits of Cherry Fork is that there is very little traffic.
 The average commute to work is 0.00 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-As is often the case in a small town, Cherry Fork doesn't have a public transportation system that people use for their commute.
+Cherry Fork is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Cherry Fork home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cherry Fork residents report their race to be White.
 Important ancestries of people in Cherry Fork include German, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.